clux/facemaulers/halos-3.md

 But it time.
 You have proven yourself worthy of my powers.
 I will grant you a portion of my powers.
 But in return, you must save the world, and spread the good word of me, Kavaki.
 So that the legacy can live on.
 Also, I still need followers so I can stay here.

 ## Exit (Mordai)
+Path outside where the weather is serene.
+Pass by a house with purple flowers and light. https://www.pinterest.co.uk/pin/312859505366843177/ inside, much bigger.

 See a specral jackal headed figure standing behind your parental figures.
 The ones you have not seen in years.
 The figure slices through your parents, but they retain their smiles.
 But as he does, a winged figure from the heavens descends and sends a beam of white energy towards the jackall.
 His power over you, is no more.
 You are favoured by the gods, do not forget it.
 You see the what's left of the jackal (his spectral form filled with burn marks) begrudgingly look at you.
 "You have served me well.
 You have earned your powers."
 (see into his eyes and you can see his powers, and he dislikes it).